AdaCore/gnatcoverage/doc/gnatcov/units_of_interest.rst

   attributes are removed from the initial set to yield the set to consider.

-Finally, the list of units of interest for a given execution of |gcv| can also be overriden from the command line using the :option:`--units` switch.
+Finally, the list of units of interest for a given execution of |gcv| can also be overriden from the command line using the :cmd-option:`--units` switch.
 When this option is used, the project files attributes are ignored.

 The switch may appear multiple times.
 Each occurrence indicates one unit to focus on, or with the @ syntax the name of a text file